ivanrakhmadi/dibimbing/README.md

 Expected Outcome:
 - Know how many how many customer churn.
-- Know what factors that can make customer churn
+- Know what  potential factors that can make customer churn
 - Customer analysis.

 ## Business Understanding
 Churn is the percentage of customers that stopped using your company's product or service during a certain time frame.
 This case has some business question using the data:
 - How many how many customer churn ?
-- What factors that can make customer churn ?
+- What potential factors that can make customer churn ?
 - How about customer analysis ?

 ## Data Understanding